 Answering Your Questions.

 Healing from trauma is culturally influenced.
 Here’s some perspective on that.

-You’re welcome to either watch or read below.
+You’re welcome to either watch or read the transcription below.

 It’s Colleen here from Saliya Life wellness.

 I always forget to say my name so

 And as always, I try to share some perspective when I’m getting the same questions over a number of days.

 I’ve put together some notes, and hopefully, I can give you as much information as possible.

 Education is not delivered in sound bites of three minutes, so hopefully, I can give you as much information in a short time span.